Jarauvi/organicmaps/README.md

 </div>
 <h1 align="center"">Organic Maps - Savonian edition</h1>

 This is a fork of cool [Organic Maps](https://github.com/organicmaps/organicmaps) project.
-This version replaces default literature Finnish TTS strings with Savonian dialects.
+This customization replaces default literature Finnish TTS strings by Savonian dialects - added with tongue-in-cheek twist.
 For the best result, TTS engine and model of [this repo](https://github.com/Jarauvi/ttsEngine) should be used.

 Demonstration video (click image for YouTube):